Parent-Child Therapeutic Services

 In order to qualify for Parent-Child Therapeutic Services, families must:

-- Not be living with the abusive person
+• No longer be in the relationship and not be living with the abusive person